All about Chinese hamsters. All in one place.

 It is usually caused by the bacteria normally found in the area, such as Eschericia coli.
 Streptococcus can cause a pyometra following a respiratory infection.
 Very rarely, lymphocytic coriomeningitis virus can cause pyometra.
 Unlike in dogs, the role of progesterone in the development of pyometra is not known in a hamster.

 In an open pyometra, pus leaves the uterus/womb through the cervix or neck of the womb.
 This causes a discharge from the vent which is usually utterly foul smelling.
 There may also be bleeding.
 An open pyometra may be confused with a bladder problem if the discharged is flushed out during urination.
-There is little to know swelling of the stomach.
+There is little to no swelling of the stomach.

 In a closed pyometra there is no outlet for the pus to escape.
 Therefore there is no discharge, but the hamster tends to become more swollen more quickly as the pus accumulates.
 Hamsters usually become more unwell with a closed pyometra.
 The uterus may rupture and release pus into the abdomen causing peritonitis.

 Signs and Symptoms

 The symptoms of pyometra are variable.
 Hamsters may show many or only a few symptoms.
 If you suspect your hamster may have a pyometra or is displaying any of the symptoms listed, please seek veterinary attention as soon as possible.

 Some hamsters can normally have a little discharge from the vent when they are on heat.
 This lasts for only the one day they are on heat.
 Importantly, with discharge due to the oestrus cycle there is no bleeding, no swelling of the stomach and the hamster is not unwell.
 Hamsters do not have periods; any bleeding from the vent is abnormal and you must check it with a vet.

 Swelling of the stomach